Prince25/Dexcom-API-Wrapper/README.md

 ## Limitations
 - According to [Dexcom Developer FAQs](https://developer.dexcom.com/content/frequently-asked-questions), the Dexcom API does **NOT** provide real-time estimated glucose values.
 All values reported by the `/egvs` endpoint are intentionally delayed by 3 hours.
 If you'd like real-time values, I highly **recommend** checking out [Nightscout](https://github.com/nightscout/cgm-remote-monitor).
 - This wrapper does NOT deal with the [`/statistics`](https://developer.dexcom.com/post-statistics) endpoint.
 You can find more information about endpoints on [Dexcom Developer Docs](https://developer.dexcom.com/endpoint-overview).
 - This application is simply a wrapper.
 It does not manipulate or analyze the Dexcom API data in any way.
 That is left up to you.
 I got bulk of the work out of the way so read up on [Dexcom Developer Docs](https://developer.dexcom.com/overview) and change this application to your liking.
+All the best!
 <br><br>